dgaydukov/cert-aws/sa/files/sa.md

 You are charged based on number of security checks & number of finding ingestion events per account/region/month.
 Service is regional, so if you want to use it in another region - you have to explicitly enable it in that region.
 When you enable security hub - role with permission to use aws config is created.
 You can configure multi-account hierarchy and manage several account under single SH.
 Finding - potential security issue.
 SH aggregates findings from aws & third-party services and provide overview.
 Finding ingestion event - when finding ingested into SH.
 Insight - collection of related findings.
-You can use filters to group similar findigns into insights for ease of management.
+You can use filters to group similar findings into insights for ease of management.
 SH analyze findings from GuardDuty/Inspector/FM/Macie/Access Analyzier + it also analyze config rules.
 If you need already existed compliance standard like PCI-DSS, then managed SH is the way to go.
 Yet if you need custom compliance/security standard - use config conformance pack.

 ###### WAF & Shield
 3 security services joined under single tab in aws:
-* waf (web application firewall) - you add rules that allow/deny/count web requests based on conditions that you define.
+* WAF (web application firewall) - you add rules that allow/deny/count web requests based on conditions that you define.
 Conditions are: HTTP header/body, URL string, SQL injection, XSS (for example you can block specific user-agents).
 Underlying service send request to waf, waf validate it based on rules you defined and instruct your service to block/allow request to proceed.
 It's integrated with CloudFront/ALB/ApiGateway/AppSync.
 You create Web ACL (Access Control List), specify resource, and add rules.
 Plz note only ALB can be specified, there is no way to add WAF above NLB, cause NLB works on level 4.
 There are 2 types of rules: